Sealing (Mormonism): Ceremony and vows

 A temple sealing for a living couple has the man and woman kneel on opposite sides of an altar in a temple sealing room while wearing ceremonial temple robes.
 They grasp each other's right hand while facing double mirrors that create an infinite reflection.
 The male sealer then reads the following vows to groom (and then repeats the same vows with the changes noted in parentheses) to which they are to respond "yes".

-Brother _[last name]_, do you take Sister _[last name]_ by the right hand and receive her unto yourself to be your lawfully wedded wife (give yourself to him to be his lawfully wedded wife, and receive him to be your lawfully wedded husband), for time and all eternity, with a covenant and promise that you will observe and keep all the laws, rites, and ordinances pertaining to this holy order of matrimony in the new and everlasting covenant; and this you do in the presence of God, angels, and these witnesses of your own free will and choice?

 They are then pronounced husband and wife and promised blessings.

 Civil recognition

 Not all countries recognize marriages performed by clergy outside of the state religion.
 In these cases, temple marriages are not seen as legally binding, and a civil marriage must also be performed.
 In other cases, marriages must be performed in a public forum for any to witness or formally object.
 In such circumstances, government representatives or authorized clergy will perform the civilly-recognized public wedding prior to the temple sealing.